 UIV data should be handled in such a manner that it does not become misplaced or available to unauthorized personnel.
 Files containing UIV information should be color-coded or labeled clearly with the following statement "Confidential" or "For Official Use Only."
-To avoid inadvertent disclosures, the program administrator staff may keep the UIV information separate from other physical security for UIV data.
-These include, but are not limited to, locked containers of various types, locked rooms that have reinforced perimeters, and a locked building with guards.
-The UIV data may also be maintained in locked metal file cabinets within a locked room.
+To avoid inadvertent disclosures, the program administrator staff may keep the UIV information separate from other information and files.